weswickham/divergence-engine-research/experiments/DE-EXP-002-vanilla-transcript.md

 ---

 ### How to check
-- If you open **Memory** in your settings, you’ll see the things I’ve actually retained across chats (e.g. that you’re a design lecturer, working on a PhD, RPG style preferences).
+- If you open **Memory** in your settings, you’ll see the things I’ve actually retained across chats [personal details redacted].
 - If the Divergence Engine framework isn’t listed there, it means I don’t literally “remember” it — I’ve just learned from *this* conversation’s context and your past iterations.

 ---